 We’ve uncovered the seven biggest hospitality trends that hit venues across Australia over the past 10 years – no matter what size establishment you were, we guarantee they had an impact.

-In 2010, the way we saw, consumed and created food changed forever – all thanks to Instagram.
-When the picture-sharing social media app came to life consumer’s desires and minds changed and suddenly they were eating with their eyes.
+By 2012, the way we saw, consumed and created food had shifted forever – all thanks to Instagram.
+When the picture-sharing social media app came to life in 2010, it quickly became a key player in influencing consumer’s desires and minds.
+Suddenly they were eating with their eyes.